kevin61225/hw-backend-api-design/README.md

       | lineItem/UsageStartDate |  The start date and time for the line item in UTC, inclusive.
 The format is YYYY-MM-DDTHH:mm:ssZ. |
       | lineItem/UsageEndDate | The end date and time for the corresponding line item in UTC, exclusive.
 The format is YYYY-MM-DDTHH:mm:ssZ. |
       | product/ProductName | The full name of the AWS service.
 Use this column to filter AWS usage by AWS service.
 Sample values: AWS Backup, AWS Config, Amazon Registrar, Amazon Elastic File System, Amazon Elastic Compute Cloud |
-3. Design 2 APIs according to the following requirements
+3. Design 2 APIs according to the following requirements.
+You can add more columns to achieve your intended purpose.
     1. Get __lineItem/UnblendedCost__ grouping by __product/productname__
         - Input
           | Column | Required |